 Cleo Wilkinson - Artist

-One of the a few artists working today in the mezzotint printmaking technique Cleo Wilkinson was born in Melbourne (Australia) and graduated with first class honours degree from Elam Art School (Auckland University) New Zealand .She has continued with further recent studies at Oxford University - Ruskin School of Drawing and Fine Art ,UK, New York Academy of Fine Art NYC, the Art Students League of New York, Grand Central Academy of Art , NYC USA , Barcelona Atelier of Realist Art , Spain and Graduate Diploma in Library and Information Science (Australia).
+One of the a few artists working today in the mezzotint printmaking technique Cleo Wilkinson was born in Melbourne (Australia) and graduated with first class honours degree from Elam Art School (Auckland University) New Zealand .She has continued with further workshops at Oxford University - Ruskin School of Drawing and Fine Art ,UK, New York Academy of Fine Art NYC, the Art Students League of New York, Grand Central Academy of Art , NYC USA , Barcelona Atelier of Realist Art , Spain and Graduate Diploma in Library and Information Science (Australia).

-A recipient of over 50 major international and national print awards her work is also included in prestigious public, private and corporate collections worldwide including the Victoria and Albert Museum (London) and Machida City Museum of Graphic Arts (Tokyo), Yekaterinburg Museum of Fine Arts (Russia) and exhibited at the National Museum of China in Beijing .
+A recipient of over 50 major international and national print awards her work is also included in over 90 internationally significant major collections, galleries and museums world wide including the Victoria and Albert Museum (London) and Machida City Museum of Graphic Arts (Tokyo), Yekaterinburg Museum of Fine Arts (Russia) and exhibited at the National Museum of China in Beijing .

 Cleo has taken this complex delicate and most physically demanding of all art forms to great heights and diversity.
 Each image shows a great range of tonal depth which is only obtained through painstaking burnishing of the plate and many trial printings.
 She has also designed a unique handcrafted roulette to grind the plate which creates a rare stippled texture to the images.

 Represented by: Davidson Galleries, Seattle USA, Old Print Shop, NYC USA, Old Print Gallery, Washington DC USA and New Grounds Gallery , New Mexico USA .Galleri Heike Arndt , Berlin (Germany) and Denmark.

 BULGARIA - SOLO EXHIBITION NATIONAL TV